Scroll To See More Images

 Not Taking Time Off

 While you’re in full-on relaxation mode or on a vacation, consider giving your hair time to rest or recoup too.
 Instead of heat styling, try a braid or other protective style that’ll give you some body and shape when you take it out.
 “If you want to build volume, you can use a dry shampoo.
-I also really like to add volume by building in extensions,” says Chris Appleton, celebrity hairstylist and global artistic director for Glam Seamless.
+I also really like to add volume by building in extensions,” says celebrity hairstylist Chris Appleton.

 Packing on Too Much Protein